Rezivann/data-bounties/README.md

 ## AI Attribution

 In the interest of transparency: AI coding assistants were used throughout this project's development — for debugging deployment issues (Railway/Vercel configuration, dependency conflicts, build errors), guiding our development of frontend and backend code, and drafting this README itself.
 All AI-suggested code was reviewed, tested, and adjusted by the team before being included.
-The core architecture, integration design (Hedera + Privy + Google Cloud), and product concept are our own.

 ---